Your Guide to Titration for ADHD Medication

 Table of contents

-If your clinician has recommended you participate in self-titration, the below information outlines the things to keep in mind, as a reminder, that we had spoken with you about in your last appointment with us.
+If your clinician has recommended you participate in self-titration, the information below outlines the things to keep in mind.
+Please ensure to follow the specific self-titration instructions outlined by your clinician.

 It is best to base the need for adjustments off of consistent symptoms you observe over many days and not off of the experience of a single day.